majid549/jenkinsPHP/readme.rst

     bin/behat

-If that's the case, you're done: Send its result to your customer and release!
+If that's the case, you're done: Send its result to your customer and release!majid